Cornea

 Corneal Infections & Inflammation

-Inflammation or infection of the cornea or conjunctiva (the clear membrane covering the eye) can cause:
+Inflammation or infection of the cornea or conjunctiva (the transparent membrane covering the eye) can cause:

 • Redness and pain